Skip to footer content

 End Module

 The code above shows how to read a PDF from an existing file and turn it into a PDF document object using the FromFile function.
-We can view the text and images on the PDF using this object.
-The object offers a method called ExtractTextFromPage that lets us send a page number as a parameter to get a string that contains every word that was on the page of the PDF.
+Texts and images can be accessed on the PDF using this object.
+The object offers a method called ExtractTextFromPage that allows you to send a page number as a parameter to get a string that contains every word that was on that page of the PDF.

-Below code shows how we can extract the data between multiple pages.
+The below code shows how to extract the data between multiple pages.

 Imports IronPdf